jchapuis/akka-persistent-entity/README.md

   def completeRide(rideID: ID): Future[RideCommand.CompleteRideReply] = sendCommand(CompleteRide(rideID))
 }
 ```
+## Command Flow
+Let's make this more concrete by previewing how the flow for this command will unfold when mapping these definitions with Akka Persistence:
+ 1. Akka Cluster Sharding extension attempts resolving an actor reference for the specified `rideID`.
+ 2. Since none already exists in the cluster, entity actor is created on some node and fed with the initial `BookRide` command.
+ 3. `initialCommandProcessor` is invoked, generating a `RideBooked` event.
+ 4.  `BookRide.uninitializedReply` function is called, leading to the `RideAccepted`  reply.
+ 5. The event is picked up and `initialEventApplier` initialises entity state with it.
+ 6. The entity is now ready to receive subsequent commands, which will be processed with `commandProcessor` and whose events will be handled using `eventApplier`.

+Note that command processing and event application proceeds strictly sequentially: the actor processes the command, stores the events, replies to the sender, applies the event leading to new state, then processes the next command and so on.
+This makes for comprehensible state machine descriptions.
+Rather than with complicated program flow, asynchronicity is harnessed by the inherent distributive nature of domain entities.

 This concludes our implementation tour.
 Journal and event adapter configuration aside, we now have a fully functional repository for rides!

 ## DDD :heart: actor model